gwuhaolin/web-webpack-plugin/readme.md

 ## load css [demo](https://github.com/gwuhaolin/web-webpack-plugin/tree/master/demo/extract-css)
-The resource for each entity may contain css code.
+The resource for each entry may contain css code.
 If you want to extract the css code to load alone rather than sneaking into the js where you need to load [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) Separated css code, the rest of the things to me, I will automatically deal with the same as the above js css